Sample-path large deviations for unbounded additive functionals of the reflected random walk: Model description and main results

-Before embarking on the execution of this technical program, it is worth commenting on the role of the $\bar{\mathcal{R}}_n$, since this element will allow us to expose the importance of a careful analysis involving the area during a busy period.
-As mentioned in the introduction, one may wonder if the contribution of $\bar{\mathcal{R}}_n(t)$ may end up counting different in the form of the LDP.
-The typical path for $\bar{Y}_{n}\left( \cdot\right) $ is a straight line with drift equal to the steady-state waiting time.
-Our development indicates that most likely large deviations behavior away from the most likely path occur due to isolated busy periods which exhibit extreme behavior.
-For example, in the case $f(x)=x$, substantially extreme busy periods (leading to large deviations of order $O(n)$) have a duration of order $O\left( n^{1/2}\right)$ and exhibit excursions of order $O\left(n^{1/2}\right) $, therefore accumulating an area of order $O\left( n\right) $.
+Before embarking on the execution of this technical program, it is worth commenting on the role of $\bar{R}_n$, since this element will allow us to expose the importance of a careful analysis involving the area during a busy period.
+As mentioned in the introduction, one may wonder if the contribution of $\bar{R}_n$ may end up counting different in the form of the LDP.
+The typical path for $\bar{Y}_{n}$ is a straight line with drift equal to the steady-state workload.
+Our developments indicate that most likely large deviations behavior away from the most likely path occur due to isolated busy periods which exhibit extreme behavior.
+For example, in the case \rvtxt{6-8}{6)}{\rvout{$f(x)=x$}\rvin{$p=1$}}, substantially extreme busy periods (leading to large deviations of order $O(n)$) have a duration of $O\left( n^{1/2}\right)$ and exhibit excursions of order $O\left(n^{1/2}\right)$, therefore accumulating an area of order $O\left( n\right) $.

-Our results in the next section characterize the variational problem which governs such extreme busy periods.
-But each busy period, including the one in progress at the end of the time horizon contributes the same way in the rate function may be somewhat remarkable.
-The reason is that when the cycle in progress at the end of the time horizon is extreme, as indicated in the introduction, its duration is of order $O\left( n^{1/2}\right)$.
-This suggests that the remaining of the cycle is also of order $O\left( n^{1/2}\right) $ and hence one may wonder if this long time duration may have a significant contribution to the total area.
-It turns out that this does not happen and the reason is the following.
-While the remaining of the cycle in progress may be large, the position of the chain is actually $o\left( n^{1/2}\right)$ from the end of the time horizon, so the total contribution to the area of the remaining portion of the cycle is negligible.
-This calculation is exposed in Proposition \ref{bp-ison-bzero} below, and a time-reverse argument given in Appendix~\ref{genresults}.
+Each busy period, including the one in progress at the end of the time horizon contributes the same way in the rate function.
+This follows from Theorems~\ref{subexpbusyperiod-zero} and \ref{subexpbusyperiod-steadystate} given below, but may be somewhat remarkable.
+The reason is that when the cycle in progress at the end of the time horizon is extreme, its duration is of order $O\left( n^{1/2}\right)$.
+This suggests that the remainder of the cycle is also of order $O\left( n^{1/2}\right) $.
+It turns out that this long time duration has no significant contribution to the total area: while the remainder of the cycle in progress may be large, the position of the chain is actually of order $o\left( n^{1/2}\right)$ from the end of the time horizon, so the total contribution to the area of the remaining portion of the cycle is negligible.
+This calculation is exposed in Proposition \ref{miscellaneous-proposition-for-tail-asymptotics} below, and a time-reversal argument given in Appendix~\ref{genresults}.